 This makes them easily accessible for those living in remote areas who don’t have easy access to hospitals or large medical centers.
 For us, it’s a one-hour drive to a small hospital emergency room.

-Furthermore, most rural health clinics offer extended hours, sometimes even on weekends and holidays, making it easier for patients to get the care they need when they need it.
+Most rural health clinics offer extended hours, sometimes even on weekends and holidays, making it easier for patients to get the care they need when they need it.

 (These weekend hours are not available in our local rural area in the Northeast, which is why I want to take a CPR course.)